 For the B2B sector, the average conversion rate is just above 2%.
 If you’re doing better than that, you’re already ahead of the pack.

 Want to get B2B leads from your existing website traffic – even when they don’t convert?
-Check out Clickback WEB and get your free trial today!
+Check out Clickback and get your free trial today!

 Calculating Your Metrics and Goals